 40. Passover: (noun) A special meal and holiday to remember how God saved Israel.

-41. Passover meal: (phrase) A special dinner eaten by Jewish people to remember how God saved them from Egypt.
+41. Passover meal: (noun phrase) A special dinner eaten by Jewish people to remember how God saved them from Egypt.

 42. Peter: (noun) One of the main followers of Jesus.